salesforce/WikiSQL/README.md

 > Web tables are noisy and are not directly transferrable into a database.
 One problem is that SQL column names need to be symbolic whereas web table columns usually have unicode characters, whitespaces etc. To handle this problem, we convert table columns to symbols (e.g. `Player Name` to `col1`) just before executing the query.
 For the implementation details, please see `evaluate.py`.

+## Changelog

+- 1.1: Removed examples from each split that have gloss mismatch between the logical form conditions and the annotated question utterance.